robertorosero/pyhtonmig/Doc/reference/compound_stmts.rst

    :pep:`3129` - Class Decorators

+Class definitions, like function definitions, may be wrapped by one or more :term:`decorator` expressions.
+The evaluation rules for the decorator expressions are the same as for functions.
+The result must be a class object, which is then bound to the class name.

 .. rubric:: Footnotes

-.. [#] The exception is propogated to the invocation stack only if there is no :keyword:`finally` clause that negates the exception.
+.. [#] The exception is propagated to the invocation stack only if there is no :keyword:`finally` clause that negates the exception.

 .. [#] Currently, control "flows off the end" except in the case of an exception or the